-Alcentra Limited's core strategy is focused on retaining its market position as one of the leading investment management companies in the sub-investment grade asset market through a strategy of organic growth of its existing client base and product offering.
+Alcentra's core strategy is focused on retaining its market position as one of the leading investment management companies in the sub-investment grade asset market through a strategy of organic growth of its existing client base and product offering.
 In order to achieve this strategy the business aims to:

-- defend its leading CLO franchise by launching new CLOs in Europe to cover the amortisation/call of older vintage CLOs - continue to grow AuM in the open ended vehicles: European Loan Funds, Special Situations and Structured Credit strategies - grow the Direct Lending business with the launching of additional closed end funds and deployment of capital in existing funds - build on the Multi-Strategy Credit success, offering all of the above global solutions in a single strategy to investors
+- defend its leading CLO franchise by launching new CLOs in Europe to cover the amortisation/call of older vintage CLOs; - continue to grow AuM in the open ended vehicles: European Loan Funds, Special Situations and Structured Credit strategies; - grow the Direct Lending business with the launching of additional closed end funds and; - build on the Multi-Strategy Credit success, offering all of the above global solutions in a single strategy to investors.

-Alcentra Limited's clients are the funds themselves, with the underlying investors typically being institutional or clients, such as pension funds and insurance companies, or professional investors.
-The CLO funds currently make up over 26% of Alcentra Limited's AuM.
+Alcentra Limited's clients are the funds themselves, with the underlying investors typically being institutional clients, such as pension funds and insurance companies, or professional investors.
 CLO fund notes, issued to investors by the fund itself, can be traded in the secondary market and therefore Alcentra Limited is not privy to who the end-investors are.
+The CLO funds made up over 21.3% of Alcentra's AuM as of 31 December 2021.